Are you interested to know more about setting up a data management function?

 This question might look odd as we, data management professionals, should know the answer.
 One of the key data management tasks is ensuring aligned and unambiguous definitions.
 Yet, it is not the case for the majority of data management terms.

-I consider data management as ‘a business capability that safeguards the company’s data and information resources and optimizes data and information value chains (‘the chain’) to ensure effective conduction of business’ (Source).
-The word ‘capability’ stresses the ability of data management to reach goals and deliver outcomes.
+I consider data management as a “business capability that safeguards the company’s data and information resources and optimizes data and information value chains (‘the chain’) to ensure effective conduction of business“.
+The “business capability” means the ability of data management to reach goals and deliver outcomes.
 Data and information value chain supports the business in the creation of business value as shown in Figure 1.
 The key data management sub-capabilities such as data governance, data quality, data modeling, and information systems (data and application) architecture are needed to design the chain.

 Figure 1.
 Core data management sub-capabilities